jacobprimehd/unit-4-game/README.md

 # Unit 4 Game

-This game is a word guess game for Washington state cities!
+This game is a gem collector game!
 It is very fun, and very hard!

 ## Getting Started